|Type of record:||Find Spot|

 Although it is not known exactly where this object was found, its recorded provenance suggests it was found in the southmost part of Salthouse Heath, which is adjacent to the Salthouse/Kelling parish boundary and Lowes Farm.

-This object was not listed in (S2) and is almost certainly the "broken bifacial artefact…marked Kelling Lows End" that was examined by Wymer and described in (S3) as in mint condition and probably Neolithic.
-This object was nevertheless included in (S4) and (S5).
+This implement is not listed in (S2).
+It is presuambly the "broken bifacial artefact…marked Kelling Lows End" that Wymer notes in (S3), although this is described as in mint condition and probably Neolithic.
+This object was nevertheless noted in both (S4) and (S5).
+According to (S6) and (S3) there was also a handaxe in the NCM with a general Kelling/Salthouse provenance.
+It is possible that there is an element of confusion here.

 Amended by P. Watkins (HES), 13 July 2014.